anubhav11156/Pharaonik/README.md

 - Need more help?
 [Contact me](https://twitter.com/subsix_)
 ## Disclaimer
 - The Cairo code, practices, and patterns provided in this repository are for educational purposes only.
 They are not intended for use in production environments.
-- This repo is under constant upgrade, more excersises are geing added!
+- This repo is under constant upgrade, more excersises are being added!